zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Real Add Register                 |   RR     |   18          |   ```FAR, R1 R2```                |   GLE         |

-The value in register R1 is added to the real number at the effective address and the sum is stored in register R1.
-The sum is compared to zero to set the CCR.
+The value in register `R1` is added to the real number at the effective address and the sum is stored in register `R1`.
+The sum is compared to zero to set the `CCR`.
 Both word-addressing and real-format exceptions may occur.

 NOTE: The mnemonics for the real arithmetic instructions are prefixed with the letter "F" because the historical name for